bingeli1212/nitrile-preview/doc/DOC-tabular.md

     | Jane  | 202 Rain Rd. | 21
     ```

+It is also possible to specify the alignment for each column, which is
+expressed by the presence of the halign-style.

 The tabular can also be constructed with each describing
 a single tabular row, and with a double-backslash
 by itself starting a new row.
 In this form, each tabular data